 The AC met four times during the financial year.
-At these meetings, Mr. Chiu Hau Shun, Simon, an Executive Director, as well as Mr. Tsang Hung Leung, Alan, the Group Chief Financial Officer(2) and/or the Acting Chief Financial Officer, Mr. David Su Cheng, were also in attendance.
+At these meetings, Mr. Chiu Hau Shun, Simon, an Executive Director, and the Acting Chief Financial Officer, Mr. David Su Cheng, were also in attendance.
 During the financial year, the AC reviewed the quarterly financial statements prior to approving or recommending to the Board of their release, as applicable.
 It reviewed the results of audits performed by the internal auditors based on the approved audit plan.
 The AC also met with the internal and external auditors, without the presence of Management, during the financial year.